wangjunlem/msianspr-covid-faq/non-pca-my-to-sg.md

 Please follow the instructions of the officers on the day itself.
 Note that any car park charges will be borne by you.

 ## When are my swab tests? {#swab-when}

 You will be required to take a swab test [before departure](#sg-pre-entry-swab) and on arrival.
 This rule applies to all travellers.

-On days 3, 7, and 11, you will be required to do a swab test by yourself, using the ART test kits provided to you.
+On days 3 and 7, you will be required to do a swab test by yourself, using the ART test kits provided to you.

 You will also complete a PCR swab test on the last day of your SHN.